TheMrityunjayPathak/TheMrityunjayPathak/README.md

 - To analyze netflix content data, uncovering valuable insights into how the platform evolve its offerings over time.

 ➔ Some Key Findings

-- Cleaned and analyzed dataset of 8000+ netflix movies and tv shows.
+After cleaning and analyzing dataset of 8000+ netflix movies and tv shows, here are some key takeaways :
 - More than 60% of the content on netflix is rated for mature audience only.
 - More than 20% of the movies and tv shows are uploaded on 1st day of the month.
 - More than 30% of the content is exclusive for united states.